Sara Davies: Awards and honours

 Davies was appointed Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to the economy.

 Davies has been recognised with a number of awards for her work as an entrepreneur.
-In 2010 she was awarded the Ernst & Young Emerging Entrepreneur of the Year award, in 2013 she was presented with the Entrepreneur of the Year at the Shell Women of the Year Awards and she was listed in startups.co.uk’s Young Guns Entrepreneurs of the Year class of 2015.
+In 2010 she was awarded the Ernst & Young Emerging Entrepreneur of the Year award, in 2013 she was presented with the Entrepreneur of the Year at the Shell Women of the Year Awards and she was listed in startups.co.uk's Young Guns Entrepreneurs of the Year class of 2015.
 She has also been the recipient of two Lloyds Bank National Business Awards: the Santander Small to Medium Sized Business of the Year award in 2010 and the Outstanding Contribution to British Business Award in 2019.
 On 6 February 2024, Davies received an Honorary degree from the University of York business school.

 Personal life

 Davies married her husband Simon in September 2007.
-The couple have two sons and live in Teesside.
+The couple have two sons and live in Wynyard, County Durham.